wallarm/ingress-plus/docs/installation.md

     **Note**: The default server returns the Not Found page with the 404 status code for all requests for domains for which there are no Ingress rules defined.
 For testing purposes we include a self-signed certificate and key that we generated.
 However, we recommend that you use your own certificate and key.

-1. *Optional*.
-Create a config map for customizing NGINX configuration (read more about customization [here](../examples/customization)):
+1. Create a config map for customizing NGINX configuration (read more about customization [here](../examples/customization)):
     ```
     $ kubectl apply -f common/nginx-config.yaml
     ```